smolcodes/nyxfont/readme.md

 ### Footnotes

-[1] I do not explain why literacy is important but while audio works just fine for creating laundry lists abd consuming media, it cannot label objects around the house.
+[1] I do not explain why literacy is important but while audio works just fine for creating laundry lists and consuming media, it cannot label objects around the house.
 It also necessitates sound emitting from a device which may not always be desireable (consider giving a presentation).

 [2] *d* stands for dots